Joette Katz: CT Department of Children and Families

 On November 30, 2010, incoming Gov. Dannel Malloy named Justice Katz to head the troubled Connecticut Department of Children and Families (DCF).
-She stepped down from the Connecticut Supreme Court on January 5, 2011 in anticipation of assuming the DCF post.
+She stepped down from the Connecticut Supreme Court on January 5, 2011, in anticipation of assuming the DCF post.
 Justice Katz said she looked forward to the challenge of leading DCF, noting, "I can think of few things more important than the mission of this agency."

 Joette Katz was confirmed as Commissioner of DCF by unanimous vote of the Connecticut State Senate on February 4, 2011.

-Connecticut made considerable progress reforming the state child welfare system under the leadership of Commissioner Katz.
+Connecticut made considerable progress in reforming the state child welfare system under the leadership of Commissioner Katz.
 In 2015, the Annie E. Casey Foundation, one of the leading organizations in child welfare issues in the U.S., published a case study that described changes at Connecticut's DCF as the "Connecticut Turnaround".
-In this report, they indicated that, "Over five years, Connecticut has made substantial progress in turning around its troubled child welfare agency. ... the state has instituted improvements, driven down the number of unnecessary child removals and ensured that children entering state custody live in families whenever possible, not in group placements."
+The report stated, "Over five years, Connecticut has made substantial progress in turning around its troubled child welfare agency. ... the state has instituted improvements, driven down the number of unnecessary child removals and ensured that children entering state custody live in families whenever possible, not in group placements."

-A report ("The Malloy-Wyman Record: A Review Across Five Areas of Policy, January 5, 2011 – January 9, 2019") released by Governor Malloy and Lieutenant Governor Nancy Wyman at the end of their terms, summarized some of the progress made at DCF under Commissioner Katz's leadership:
+A report titled "The Malloy-Wyman Record: A Review Across Five Areas of Policy, January 5, 2011 – January 9, 2019", released by Governor Malloy and Lieutenant Governor Nancy Wyman at the end of their terms, summarized some of the progress made at DCF under Commissioner Katz's leadership: